 The committee will tell you whether or not you have passed the oral committee exam.
-If you pass, please remind your supervisor to send an email the Graduate Advisor and Graduate Coordinator reporting the result.
-No forms are required at this stage.
+If you pass, you and your advisor will file the Candidacy form with the Graduate Program Coordinator to inform the graduate advisor of the outcome of the exam.